JK831/JK831/README.md

 # <center>Who Am I?</center>
 - 🌱 I’m currently learning C++/C#, Unreal/Unity Engine, DirectX, Windows IOCP, ... for game programming
-- 🚅 My hometown is Seoul in Korea, I'm a koreanman in Joongtham.
+- 🚅 My hometown is Seoul in Korea, I'm a koreanman in Joongtham~
 - 🌍 What is Joongtham?
 Joongtham is nickname of my town 😃
 <hr>